linode/docs/docs/applications/configuration-management/secrets-management-with-salt/index.md

 To inject pillar data into your states, use Salt's Jinja template syntax.
 While Salt uses the YAML syntax for state and pillar files, the files are first interpreted as Jinja templates (by default).

-This example embeds the API token from Salt Pillar in a file on your Linode (which could later be consumed by your app to access the Linode API).
-The data is accessed through the `pillar` dictionary:
+This example state embeds the API token in a file on your Linode; the data is accessed through the `pillar` dictionary:

 {{< file "/srv/salt/setup_app.sls" >}}
 api_token: